gschmottlach-xse/node-fiber-test/README.md

 # Node Fiber Bug Demonstration

 The module illustrates an (apparent) bug with the Node.js implementation of [fibers](https://github.com/laverdet/node-fibers).
-Specifically, this issue appears when calling a Node.js C++ addon (native) method which in turn calls back into Javascript from the context of a fiber.
-In this situation, as illustrated in the sample program (*fibertest.js*), both the native Node.js **Promise** implementation and **process.nextTick()** become comprised and no longer work correctly.
-The only work-around available is to replace the native Promise implementation with the compatible [Bluebird](http://bluebirdjs.com/docs/getting-started.html) implementation.
+Specifically, this issue surfaces when calling a Node.js C++ addon (native) method which in turn calls back into JavaScript from the context of a fiber.
+In this situation, as illustrated in the sample program (*fibertest.js*), both the native Node.js **Promise** implementation and **process.nextTick()** become compromised and no longer work correctly.
+The only work-around available is to replace the native Promise implementation with the API compatible [Bluebird](http://bluebirdjs.com/docs/getting-started.html) implementation.
 Also, calls to *process.nextTick()* need to be replaced with *setImmediate()*.

+The issue seems to related to making a call indirectly through the C++ addon.
+The C++ addon merely bridges a JavaScript call to C++ and then back into JavaScript.
+This call-chain (Javascript -> C++ -> Javascript) executes in a fiber/coroutine.

+Preliminary investigations *seem* to indicate the Node.js/V8 microtasks used to execute functions on the "next tick" and resolve the native Promise implementation fails to run in some circumstances.
+Specifically [*internal/process/next_tick.js:runMicrotasksCallback*](https://github.com/nodejs/node/blob/master/lib/internal/process/next_tick.js) stops being called and thus the native Promise's aren't resolved nor are process.nexTick() functions run.

 ## Environment

-The apparent bugs was tested using Node.js v6.9.2 running on a Ubuntu 16.04 platform.
+The apparent bug was tested using Node.js v6.9.2 running on a x86 64-bit Ubuntu 16.04 platform.

 ## Installation